 1. The developing of projects under the various standards is expensive, so we avoid that

 Developing a project can often cost more than 200,000 USD per project.
 In this case only very small amount would reach the farmers.
-Furthermore such costs would force us to work with large-scale projects, only.
-Besides the expensive development costs, it is also very costly to do the subsequent verification, if it has to be done under a current standard.
+Furthermore such costs would force us to work with large-scale projects only.
+Besides the expensive development costs, it is also very costly to do the subsequent verification under a current standard.

 2. We work with trees.
 Trees are immediately visible

 As trees are pretty permanent, visible and tall, it’s quite easy for us to apply our smartphone/website-based verification.
 In our opinion, this also brings more exciting documentation than a verification report as used by the standards.

 3. Most standards for verification of tree-based climate compensation only work with a limited number of tree species